-#152 AP Chemistry (lab): ♦
+#152 AP Chemistry: ♦

-This second-year Advanced Placement Chemistry course is designed for the student with a keen mind and a strong drive to excel in the field of science or math.
-It is designed to prepare students for the AP examination given in May.
+Advanced Placement Chemistry is designed as a second-year deep dive in the subject for students with a keen mind and a strong drive to excel in the field of science or math.
 This course will cover each of the major topics covered in a college chemistry class including: atomic structure, chemical bonding, stoichiometry, gas behavior + equilibrium, energy of reactions + chemical kinetics, acid/base chemistry, equilibrium, and electrochemistry.
-This course will also include each of the 22 required laboratory experiments required by the College Board.
-The course will include extensive time and effort both in and out of class but is well worth the experience.
+This course will also include each of the 22 laboratory experiments required by the College Board.
+Students should anticipate extensive time and effort both in and out of class, but it is well worth the experience.
 The instructor will meet with students in June prior to the start of the course to discuss summer work.
-This course is offered annually, but will only be taught as enrollment and staffing allow.Prerequisite: B or better in Experimental Chemistry OR A- or better in Lab Chemistry; College Algebra OR Pre-Calculus (math prerequisite may be taken concurrently); and teacher recommendation.
+The course is designed to prepare students for the optional AP examination given in May.
+This course is offered annually, but will only be taught as enrollment and staffing allow.

+Prerequisite: B or better in Experimental Chemistry OR A- or better in Lab Chemistry; College Algebra OR Pre-Calculus (math prerequisite may be taken concurrently); and teacher recommendation.
 Duration: Full Year - Meets EVERY day for the entire year.
 Credit: 2.0 Science.

-#174 AP Environmental Science: ♦
+#174 AP Environmental Science: ◆

 The AP Environmental course will provide students with the scientific principles, concepts and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
 Environmental Science is interdisciplinary and will include topics in Earth Science and Biology.
 Specifically, content and labs will address: Earth Systems and Resources, The Living World, Population, Land Use and Water Use, Energy Resources and Consumption, Pollution, and Global Change.
 A variety of teaching techniques will be employed, including lab, lecture, discussion, movies, and data-driven field trips.
 This class will prepare students for the AP examination given in May.
 The instructor will meet with students in June prior to the start of the course to discuss summer work.
+NOTE: Students in this course have the option to earn 4 credits from St Michael's College via the VT Dual Enrollment Program.